Undergraduate Course: Geometry of General Relativity (MATH11138)

 |Summary||Einstein's theory of General Relativity is a geometric theory of gravitation.
 This course is a modern introduction to this cornerstone of mathematical physics, formulated in the language of differential geometry.

 There are two lectures a week and a workshop every two weeks.
 There are biweekly assignments and a closed-book exam.

-Riemannian geometry: metric tensors, Lorentzian metrics, Levi-Civita connection, curvature tensors, moving frames, Cartan structure equations, isometries, Killing vector fields.
+- Riemannian geometry: metric tensors, Lorentzian metrics, Levi-Civita connection, curvature tensors, moving frames, Cartan structure equations, isometries, Killing vector fields.

-Schwarzschild solution: static and spherically symmetric spacetimes, black hole, Kruskal extension, causal structure and Penrose diagram.
+- Schwarzschild solution: static and spherically symmetric spacetimes, black hole, Kruskal extension, causal structure and Penrose diagram.

 Information for Visiting Students

 |Pre-requisites||Visiting students are advised to check that they have studied the material covered in the syllabus of each prerequisite course before enrolling

 Course Delivery Information

 |Academic year 2023/24, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)